-- Providing training to members of staff on how to handle pupils with SEND. - Ensuring staff understand how pupils with SEND may react differently to reasonable force. - Ensuring that staff understand the additional vulnerability of pupils with SEND or medical conditions. - Developing individual behaviour safety plans for more vulnerable pupils and ensuring teaching staff are aware of these. - Ensuring that staff understand how reasonable force principles may need to be adapted for pupils with medical conditions.
+- Providing advice and arrange specific training to members of staff on how to handle pupils with SEND. - Ensuring staff understand how pupils with SEND may react differently to reasonable force. - Ensuring that staff understand the additional vulnerability of pupils with SEND or medical conditions. - Developing individual behaviour safety plans for more vulnerable pupils and ensuring teaching staff are aware of these. - Ensuring that staff understand how reasonable force principles may need to be adapted for pupils with medical conditions.